 These beautiful fossils were found in York State Park by Mae Kemsley (’16).
 It was a surprise gift I found on my doorstep!
-They are fossil barnacles completely covering the exterior of a valve of the pectenid bivalve Chesapecten middlesexensis (Mansfield, 1936) from the Upper Pliocene.
+They are fossil barnacles completely covering the exterior of a valve of the pectenid bivalve Chesapecten middlesexensis (Mansfield, 1936) from the Upper Miocene.
 An excellent example of an ancient sclerobiont community.

 This is the reverse of the specimen, showing the interior of the host shell.
 Note the large single muscle scar typical of monomyarian pectenid bivalves.